khelsabeck/crimtools/README.md

 I went through the statutes and tried to hash out the crime classses myself.
 Feel free to use this spreadsheeted material as you like.
 I intend to post it to a free and open source website in the coming weeks, along with other useful materials.

-Also, feel free to check out my website for office management, https://mylawdb.com
+Also, feel free to check out the website/application I built for attorneys to handle all their office management needs, https://mylawdb.com.
+Sign up for an account for 30 days of free service.
+If you like it, you can keep it for 29.95 per month, including free data entry from out sister service MyLawCalendar (in select Counties).

 --Keith Helsabeck, Esq.